-Officers and key employees of the Company, any consultant to the Company, and the Company's non-employee directors are eligible to receive awards under the Amended 2014 Plan.
+Officers and key employees of the Company, any consultant to the Company and the Company's non-employee directors are eligible to receive awards under the Amended 2014 Plan.
 Awards are granted to those persons with significant responsibility for the Company's success and growth.
-The number of executive officers eligible to participate in the Amended 2014 Plan is eight.
-The number of non-employee directors eligible to participate in the Amended 2014 Plan is nine.
-The number of all employees who are not executive officers eligible to participate in the Amended 2014 Plan is 725.
+As of the date of this proxy, the number of executive officers eligible to participate in the Amended 2014 Plan is eight, the number of non-employee directors eligible to participate in the Amended 2014 Plan is eligible to participate in the Amended 2014 Plan is nine and the number of all employees who are not executive officers eligible to participate in the Amended 2014 Plan is 880.